Michigan Auto Dealer Bond: A Comprehensive Guide

 How Can an Insurance Agent Obtain a Michigan Auto Dealer Bond?

 BondExchange makes obtaining a Michigan Auto Dealer Bond easy.
 Simply login to your account and use our keyword search to find the “auto dealer” bond in our database.
 Don’t have a login?
-Enroll now and let us help you satisfy your customers’ needs.
+Gain access now and let us help you satisfy your customers’ needs.
 Our friendly underwriting staff is available by phone (800) 438-1162, email, or chat from 7:30 AM to 7:00 PM EST to assist you.

 At BondExchange, our 40 years of experience, leading technology, and access to markets ensure that we have the knowledge and resources to provide your clients with fast and friendly service whether obtaining quotes or issuing bonds.

 How Much Does the Michigan Auto Dealer Bond Cost?

-The $10,000 Michigan Uniform Vehicle Dealer bond costs just $100 per year.
+The $25,000 Michigan Uniform Vehicle Dealer bond costs just $100 per year or $10 per month.
 Generally, insurance companies determine the rate based on a number of factors including your customer’s credit score and experience; however, BondExchange has an exclusive program that allows for these bonds to be quoted and issued without a credit check!

 How Does Michigan Define “Motor Vehicle Dealer”?